 JF: What was your experience using the collections at the American Folklife Center?
 Did you find anything surprising?

-PW: As a newcomer I found the vastness of the American Folklife Center collections intimidating–and I was thankful for the great assistance I received from the staff, especially Todd Harvey.
-He went above and beyond to help me find recordings and suggest resources I wouldn’t have known about otherwise.
+PW: As a newcomer I found the vastness of the American Folklife Center collections intimidating–and I was thankful for the great assistance I received from the staff.
+They went above and beyond to help me find recordings and suggest resources I wouldn’t have known about otherwise.

 Almost everything I found surprised me!
 If I had to pick , I think the most exciting moment was when I found the AFC’s copy of Percy Grainger’s 1908 wax cylinder recording of Archer Lane singing a close relative of “Children, Go Where I Send Thee” titled “The Lily-White Boys.”
 Grainger’s field recordings were some of the earliest folkloric recordings ever made, so I was thrilled to find a performance of the song I was studying among them.
 I ended up including a clip of it in the audio documentary (comes in at around 12:45).